Monday to Friday

 |Village of Slocan||3 rebates of $100|

-We are now happy to allow the exchange of an older certified wood-burning stove (pre-2015) providing it is exchanged for non-wood burning options including a heat pump, a certified pellet stove, and a gas stove.
+The exchange of an older certified wood-burning stove (pre-2015) providing it is exchanged for non-wood burning options including a heat pump or a certified pellet stove is allowed under this program.

 Only complete applications will be considered for grants - on a first come first serve basis.
 Grant quantities are limited.

-For more information on the products that are eligible for the rebate, visit the Province of BC's Provincial Wood Stove Exchange Program website.
+For more information on the products that are eligible for the rebate, visit the Province of BC's Provincial Wood Smoke Exchange Program website.

 By following some simple guidelines, you can save money and help keep your community healthy.
 Efficient wood burning can reduce smoke by 70 percent and cut your firewood needs by one third.